CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 - [run-deepspeed-gpu8.sh](https://github.com/CSCfi/pytorch-ddp-examples/blob/master/run-deepspeed-gpu8.sh)
   shows the same for two full nodes, with a total of 8 GPUs
 - [ds_config.json](https://github.com/CSCfi/pytorch-ddp-examples/blob/master/ds_config.json)
-  shows the DeepSpeed configuration file used for the example
+  shows the DeepSpeed configuration file used for this example

 ### Horovod

-[Horovod](https://horovod.ai/) is a general framework that supports PyTorch and TensorFlow among other frameworks.
-Horovod always uses MPI for launching jobs.
+[Horovod](https://horovod.ai/) is a general library that supports PyTorch and TensorFlow among other frameworks.
+With Horovod you should use MPI for launching jobs.
 Horovod can be used both with single- and multi-node jobs.

 In CSC's supercomputers Horovod is supported only for some specific